 I’ve always had kind of weird dreams, but pregnancy dreams are, by far, the strangest.
 It’s very common to have very vivid dreams during pregnancy, but it can be a bit unsettling.

 It is thought that this is due to the fluctuations in hormones, which, unfortunately, you can’t really control.
-If you have a dream that’s particular unsettling, try and write it down quickly and hopefully that will help you fall back asleep.
+If you have a dream that’s particularly unsettling, try and write it down quickly and hopefully that will help you fall back asleep.

 I haven’t been able to find much information about how to prevent these vivid dreams…so try to enjoy them?
-I had so many dreams about my baby’s being born and them either being born as toddlers, coming out of my abdomen and then going back in as they please, and more.
+I had so many dreams about my baby’s being born and them either being born as toddlers, coming out of my abdomen and then going back in as they please and more.

 It was weird.
 So I understand being concerned.
 Just know that it is very normal!